MicrosoftDocs/dataexplorer-docs/data-explorer/includes/cross-repo/ingest-data-spark.md

 ## Authentication

-Azure Data Explorer Spark connector enables you to authenticate with Microsoft Entra ID using one of the following methods:
+Kusto Spark connector enables you to authenticate with Microsoft Entra ID using one of the following methods:

 * An [Microsoft Entra application](#microsoft-entra-application-authentication)
 * An [Microsoft Entra access token](https://github.com/Azure/azure-kusto-spark/blob/master/docs/Authentication.md#direct-authentication-with-access-token)